Matthew Brace discovers a grown-up kind of cool as he shops, sips, and sightsees his way around one of Europe’s most stylish cities.

 Try the delicious Sfilatino di Capri calzone for €10 (A$14) and a salad ‘esotico’ with mango for €12 (A$17).
 Icebound, a gelato shop on Via Garibaldi near the corner of a small square called La Foppa, two cups for €6 (A$7).

 L’Ecurie wine bar on Via Madonnina.
 Zucca, in the Galleria Vittorio Emanuele, is a famous cafe/bistro (once a hang-out of Verdi’s) with a mosaic of birds on the walls, white-jacketed waiters and its very own aperitivo: the Zucca.

 What to Do

 Tour the vast gothic cathedral (Duomo), Castle Sforza and the attractive park next door which has shaded walkways named after famous writers.
 La Scala is a must for romantic music-lovers – buy tickets online before you travel: www.teatroallascala.org.
-You can also take a tour (same website).
 The Triennale Design Museum is a haven for design junkies.